YuChou20/Automated-Codebook-Learning-with-Error-Correcting-Output-Code-Technique/README.md

 | `--code_dim` | `100`   | The length of each codeword. |
 | `--temperature` | `0.5`   | The temperature used for InfoNCE. |
 > [!WARNING]
-> The length of the codewords in learned codebook must match to the arch of the ACL-TFC model.
+> The length of the codewords in learned codebook must match to the architecture of the ACL-TFC model.

 ### ACL-TFC Model Testing
 #### Example